HewlettPackard/shs-docs/docs/portal/developer-portal/install/softroce_on_HPE_Slingshot_200Gbps.md

    cxi-eth.large_pkts_buf_count=10000
    ```

-2. If Lustre is being used, modify the client and server parameters.
+2. Modify the client and server parameters.

-   Skip this step if Lustre is not being used.
    See the [Lustre configuration](lustre_network_driver_lnd_ko2iblnd_configuration.md#lustre-network-driver-lnd-ko2iblnd-configuration) procedure for more details.

    Update the parameters on the client.